BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

 ![image](../img/mavlink_data.png)
 ##### 1.5.1.3 Fuzzing Environment
 As a result of auditioning the source code to find a function that processes the MAVLink Protocol, it was confirmed that packets were processed by MSG_ID through case syntax in ["mavlink_receiver.cpp"](https://github.com/PX4/PX4-Autopilot/blob/master/src/modules/mavlink/mavlink_receiver.cpp#L115) starting with ["mavlink_main.cpp"](https://github.com/PX4/PX4-Autopilot/blob/master/src/modules/mavlink/mavlink_main.cpp) on PX4.
 In addition, PX4 confirmed that there was a virtual drone simulation called SITL and that it works in the same form as the picture below.
 It can be seen that this SITL can transmit the MAVLink Packet to 18570 port via UDP to "mavlink_main.cpp" that processes the MAVLink Protocol.
-So we proceeded with purging targeting mavlink_main.cpp -> mavlink_receiver.cpp through SILT.
+So we proceeded with fuzzing targeting mavlink_main.cpp -> mavlink_receiver.cpp through SILT.

 ![image](https://docs.px4.io/master/assets/img/px4_sitl_overview.d5d197f2.svg)
 ##### 1.5.1.4 Mavlink Fuzzer